-If you have experienced something traumatic whether it be in the past or more recently, you may be struggling with upsetting memories, emotions or feeling a constant sense of unease.
+If you have experienced something traumatic, whether it be in the past or more recently, you may be struggling with upsetting memories, emotions or feeling a constant sense of unease.
 When bad things happen, it can be difficult to overcome them.
 However, with the right support it is possible to move forward whatever the trauma and whenever it happened.

 What is classed as a ‘trauma’ is very individual, but examples might be witnessing or being in an accident, a natural disaster, military combat or being abused.
-Traumatic events sometimes involve a threat to life, but anything that was overwhelming and frightening can be considered traumatic.
+Traumatic events sometimes involves a threat to life, but anything that was overwhelming and frightening can be considered traumatic.
 What is important is how you experienced the event and how you feel about it now.

-Post-Traumatic Stress Disorder (PTSD) is a name for a cluster of symptoms that some people experience after a traumatic experience that do not go away without support.
+Post-Traumatic Stress Disorder (PTSD), is a name for a cluster of symptoms that some people experience after a traumatic experience that do not go away without support.